Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

 \subsection{About the pivoting technique}

-In the second part of this article we mainly use the tools introduced in~\cite{pivot}, some of them having been introduced or used in former works like~\cite{bmss20} where Adrien Boulanger, Pierre Mathieu, Cagri Sert and Alessandro Sisto state large deviations inequalities from below for random walks in discrete hyperbolic groups or~\cite{devin} where Mathieu and Sisto show some bi-lateral large deviations inequalities in the context of distributions that have a finite exponential moment.
-In~\cite{pivot} Sébastien Gouëzel uses the pivoting technique in the setting of hyperbolic groups to get large deviations estimates bellow the escape speed and to show the continuity of the escape speed.
+While it is important to mention the work In Section \ref{sec:pivot} we mainly use the tools introduced in~\cite{pivot}, some of them having been introduced or used in former works like~\cite{bmss20} where Adrien Boulanger, Pierre Mathieu, Cagri Sert and Alessandro Sisto introduce the notion of large deviations inequalities below a given speed for random walks in discrete hyperbolic groups or~\cite{devin} where Mathieu and Sisto show some bi-lateral large deviations inequalities in the context of distributions that have a finite exponential moment.

+In~\cite{pivot} Sébastien Gouëzel uses the pivoting technique in the setting of hyperbolic groups to get large deviations estimates below the escape speed and to show the continuity of the escape speed.
 For us, the most interesting part of Gouëzel's work is the "toy model" described in section 2.
 In~\cite{choi1}~\cite{choi2}~\cite{choi3} Inhyeok Choi applies the pivoting technique to show results that are analogous to the ones of Gouëzel for the mapping class group of an hyperbolic surface as well as other groups that satisfy some contraction property.
-In~\cite{CFFT22}, Chawla, Forghani, Frisch and Tiozzo use another view of the pivoting technique and the results of~\cite{pivot} to show that the Poisson boundary of random walk with finite entropy on a group that has an acylindrical action on an hyperbolic space is in fact the Gromov Boundary of said space.
-I believe that similar method can be used to describe the Poisson boundary of a totally strongly irreducible random walk that has finite entropy, in the sense of Conjecture \ref{conj:poisson}.